amgdev9/system-dotfiles/README.md

 # Installation
-- Install submodules with `git submodule update --init --recursive`
+- See `install` folder to install the OS along with the dotfiles
-- Run `setup-symlinks.sh` to install user dotfiles
+- Or run `setup-symlinks.sh` to install user dotfiles manually
-- Run `update-nixos` to update nixos config and rebuild the system

-# Credentials setup
-- sudo passwd -l root
-- sudo sbctl create-keys
-- ... rebuild nixos to sign UKI with created secure boot keys, and put secure boot in setup mode ...
-- Use efibootmgr to remove nixos entries and create one pointing to the UKI
-- sudo sbctl enroll-keys --microsoft